Mia Ramirez said it’s hard to imagine, but something seemingly as insignificant as one’s ZIP code could subtract more than a decade from a lifespan.

 The collaboration, known as Project ACCESS, targets geographic and demographic disparities to include proximity to services, health care and safe environments.

-“BUILD provided funding opportunities to five or six foundations across the nation.
-We were part of the initial 17 planning communities granted to look at more upstream issues of health outcomes,” Liebert said.
+“BUILD provided funding opportunities from five foundations [initially] across the nation,” Liebert said.
 “That means looking at why there are community and neighborhood disparities. … We listened to what people were asking for — safe spaces, places to gather and opportunities to get together.
 We also heard a need for jobs [skills] and life-skills development.
 As a result, we’ve created a partnership with Harrison School District to ensure some of those spaces.
 For instance, the community now has access to Zumba at Deerfield Hills [Community Center] and Panorama Middle School.”

 Other community-building opportunities include a trail cleanup and an upcoming mural project with Silver Key Senior Services.